December 29, 2020

 If you don’t have any connections to the healthcare field, that’s when you start to cold call and email.
 Do some research to find names of surgeons you want to shadow, particularly if there’s a specialty you’re interested in.
 You’ll want to send your resume, as well as why you are interested in shadowing that particular surgeon.
 Include your availability, and be prepared to be flexible, depending on the physician’s schedule.

-You should also consider one of our programs because all you have to do is apply.
+You should also consider one of our programs because we make it easy for you – all you have to do is apply.
 We currently offer experiences in two countries – Tanzania and the Dominican Republic – which give you the chance to gain a global health perspective as you observe medical cases that are unique to the country.

-Our Dominican Republic doctor shadowing program will offer you the maximum amount of time possible on the frontlines of the hospital, including surgeries and general medicine.
+Our hospital doctor shadowing program in the Dominican Republic will offer you the maximum amount of time possible on the front lines of the hospital, including surgeries and general medicine.

 Each of our programs has been designed to fit your needs.
 For a one time program fee you know that everything will be taken care of as you embark on a highly educational and unique journey.

-When it comes to shadowing a surgeon, most hospitals do not allow students under 16 years of age to observe in the operating room or the emergency room.
-Generally speaking, you can shadow a doctor if you are at least 14 years of age, but are limited in the experience.
+High school students often wonder how to shadow a surgeon, especially given their age.
+In general, most hospitals do not allow students under 16 years of age to observe in the operating room or the emergency room.
+You can usually shadow a doctor if you are at least 14 years of age, but you are limited in the experience.

 The most significant barrier to shadowing for any premed or prehealth student to getting shadowing experience is that there are strict confidentiality laws.
 HIPAA laws restrict access to patients’ healthcare information, which means any students who want to shadow have to understand HIPAA laws and make sure they keep patient confidentiality.

 If you want to shadow a doctor in high school, you should be prepared to spend some time looking for the right opportunity.
-If you are planning on shadowing a doctor on your school break you should make sure that you start looking for a surgeon to shadow well before you plan to start.
+If you are planning on job shadow on your school break you should make sure that you start looking for a surgeon to shadow well before you plan to start.

 You can also ask your high school advisors or HOSA chapter if they have any connections to surgeons that will allow you to shadow on their service.